Warning: Table './next10vs_coolcalifornianew/cache_page' is marked as crashed and should be repaired

 The tabs below provide tips and strategies you can implement at home or work.
 If you have ideas you'd like to share, tips that helped you implement one or more of the strategies listed, or any general comment, please contact us.
 We look forward to working together to keep California cool.
-You can also print our Top Five Tips and pass them on.

 There are lots of programs offering rebates and incentives to help you save money on energy-efficient upgrades.
 Check with your local utility before making any purchases to see how you can qualify.
 For a list of local utilities visit our Rebates and Incentives for Households page.